 The Staff of Whitaker Funeral Home is honored to support and serve the Johnson family with Dignity, Respect and Integrity.

-To send flowers to the family or plant a tree in memory of Elder James Johnson, Jr., please visit our floral store.
+To plant a beautiful memorial tree in memory of Elder James Johnson, Jr., please visit our Tree Store.